kelvinwaycrafts/website/_products/macassar-ebony-and-malachite-wooden-ring.md

 ---
-name: Macassar Ebony and Malechite Wooden Ring
+name: Macassar Ebony and Malachite Wooden Ring
 price: '90'
 description: >-
   Malachite is a lush green mineral used since ancient times for both its